Beclometasone nasal spray

 Getting the most from your treatment

-If you have bought the spray without seeing a doctor and your symptoms have not improved after 14 days of using it, you should make an appointment to see your doctor to check that it is the correct treatment for you.
+Back to contentsSee your doctor if symptoms do not improve.
+If you bought the spray without a prescription and your symptoms have not improved after 14 days, make an appointment with your doctor.

-Try to remember to use the spray regularly, even if your symptoms are controlled.
-If you forget a dose at your usual time, take it when you remember unless your next dose is due.
-If your next dose is due then have the dose which is due and leave out the forgotten one.
-Do not 'double up' to make up for a missed dose.
+Use the spray regularly.
+If you miss a dose, take it when you remember unless your next dose is due.
+Do not take two doses to make up for a missed dose.

-Do not use the spray more often, or for a longer period of time, than is recommended by your doctor or pharmacist.
-This could increase the risk of side-effects.
+Do not exceed the recommended dose.
+Using the spray more often or for longer than advised may increase the risk of side effects.

 How to store beclometasone nasal spray